stackai/stackai-vpc/README.md

 ### Instructions

-a) Read the section above.

-b) Open a new terminal and navigate to the root folder of the project:
+#### 1. Open a new terminal and navigate to the root folder of the project:

 ```bash
 cd /path/to/stackai-onprem
 ```

-c) Run the script that will initialize the environment variables:
+#### 2. Run the script that will initialize the environment variables:

 The script will prompt you to input the public ip/ url where the services will be exposed.